radiantlogic-v8/documentation-new/documentation/cloud-manager-guide/admin/authentication/add-identity-provider.md

 ![image description](images/add-provider-type.png)

-## Identity provider setup
+## General identity provider setup

 The required fields listed in the *Identity Provider Setup* section will differ depending on the type of provider selected.
-OAuth providers require a different set of authentication details than other provider types.

-### General provider setup

 For most provider types, the required setup fields include:

 - Discovery URL
 - Authorization Endpoint URL